 To be employed by QCS, you must be either:

-a New Zealand citizen who has entered Australia on a valid passport.
+• a New Zealand citizen who has entered Australia on a valid passport, or

 Please be aware some positions will require mandatory qualifications.
 Mandatory qualifications will always be listed in the role description.
 Criminal history checks are also undertaken on preferred applicants.